BrunoASNascimento/grokking_algorithms/README.md

 #### Performance Comparison
 In addition to implementing binary search, this chapter includes a performance comparison between binary search and linear search:

-- **Observations**: Binary search was found to be approximately 10 times faster than linear search in tests using Python.
+- **Observations**: Binary search was found to be approximately 10 times faster than linear search in tests using Python in MacBook Air M1.
 - **Logging**: The code logs processing times for both searches, illustrating the efficiency gains with binary search.